sbmlteam/sbml-test-suite/cases/stochastic/README.md

 Due to the nature of stochastic simulation, a correct simulator will still occasionally fail a test or two here or there, especially when multiple tests are being performed.
 Z or Y failing 0-1 times per test is great, and failing 2-3 times should probably be checked to see if this is consistent, and/or at the same time points.

-Note that for some tests, `X-sd` is provided in the `XXXX-results.txt` but not requested in the `XXXXX-settings.txt` file.
+Note that for some tests, `X-sd` is provided in `XXXX-results.txt` but not requested in `XXXXX-settings.txt`.
 This is because the expected standard deviations (sigmas) are requried to calculate Z, but the distribution in question has no expected range for the standard deviations themselves.

 More details about the first 39 tests are included in the document [DSMTS-userguide-31v2.pdf](DSMTS-userguide-31v2.pdf) included in this directory.